-413 Overall, our data support a conclusion that the BirdShades external window film reduces 414 the risk of collision by zebra finches and brown-headed cowbirds by approximately 30-415 50%.
-It could be claimed that these estimates should be higher, according to the outcomes of the forced choice trials (perhaps 80-90%), but we interpret the forced choice design to 416 lack ecological relevance and over-estimate what is more likely to happen in the field.
-417 Furthermore, when collision does occur, it is likely that the birds will strike the windows 418 419 with less force as the BirdShades film treatment results in 25% reduction in flight velocity 420 close to the point of impact.
-Therefore, we propose that the BirdShades product could be largely effective in mitigating and preventing window collisions, particularly for the large 421 number of avian species who are sensitive to shorter wavelengths of light.
-Further, we 422 423 advocate for researchers and industry to collaborate in devising standards for assessing 424 window collisions, and start this discussion by suggesting several important features that are not yet commonly incorporated into flight tunnel testing.
+Overall, our data support a conclusion that the BirdShades external window film reduces the risk of collision by zebra finches and brown-headed cowbirds by approximately 30-50%.
+It could be claimed that these estimates should be higher, according to the outcomes of the forced choice trials (perhaps 80-90%), but we interpret the forced choice design to lack ecological relevance and over-estimate what is more likely to happen in the field.
+This is a deficit of the flight tunnel testing window-collisions literature in general.
+Furthermore, when collision does occur, it is likely that the birds will strike the windows with less force as the BirdShades film treatment results in 25% reduction in flight velocity close to the point of impact.
+Therefore, we propose that the BirdShades product could be largely effective in mitigating and preventing window collisions, particularly for the large number of avian species who are sensitive to shorter wavelengths of light.
+It is important that this flight tunnel testing is supported by installations on buildings so that the actual effects on avian mortality can be documented.
+Further, we advocate for researchers and industry to collaborate in devising standards for assessing window collisions, and start this discussion by suggesting several important features that are not yet commonly incorporated into flight tunnel testing.